The interest rate is your cost to borrow the money, expressed as a percentage rate.

 Another way to think of the interest rate is as “rent” on the money.
-Your monthly principal and interest payment is first applied to the interest that accrued in the previous month, and the remaining portion of the payment reduces your principal.
+The principal and interest portion of your monthly payment is first applied to the interest that accrued in the previous month, and the remaining portion of the payment reduces your principal.
 Over time, as you pay down principal, less and less of your monthly payment goes towards interest and more and more to principal until the loan is finally paid to $0.

-What your interest rate does NOT do is reflect the fees and charges you paid in order to get the loan.
+What your interest rate does NOT do is reflect the fees and charges you paid in order to obtain the loan.
 This is where APR comes in.

 Regulators require that all lenders disclose an APR whenever they quote an interest rate.
 The idea is that APR will be helpful when comparing different offers.
 But comparing offers from a bank, like Wells Fargo or Bank of America, and a correspondent lender like Corporate Investors Mortgage Group is tricky.